API Overview

 Module

 This module contains the functions used for preprocessing and cleaning sEMG signals before extracting features.
-The preprocessing stage is broken into 3 parts: notch filtering, bandpass filtering, and smoothing.
+The preprocessing stage is broken into 6 stages: notch filtering, bandpass filtering, full wave rectifier, artefact screening, filling missing data and smoothing.

 notch_filter_signals